Menacing15/sqlcmdproject/README.md

 * **clear**

-        Purpose: Clears all records in a table
+        Purpose: Clears all records in a table.

         Input: clear:tableName
           tableName - name of the cleared table